Clerk Details

 Sexual offences

-Nick Robinson is one of the Western Circuit's most experienced sexual offences defence barristers, recommended by the Legal 500 every year since 2011 — with specific recognition of his specialism in cases involving children and historical allegations.
-He defends the full spectrum: rape, assault by penetration, historic sexual abuse, indecent assault, sexual activity with a child, coercive and controlling behaviour, and breaches of sexual harm prevention orders — and has secured acquittals in cases others regarded as unwinnable.
+Nick has been recommended by the Legal 500 every year since 2011 for his sexual offences practice, with specific recognition of his work in cases involving children and historical allegations.
+He defends the full spectrum: rape, assault by penetration, historic sexual abuse, indecent assault, sexual activity with a child, coercive and controlling behaviour, and breaches of sexual harm prevention orders — with acquittals across a range of difficult and contested cases.

-“He specialises in sexual offence cases, particularly those involving children and historical allegations”.
+"He specialises in sexual offence cases, particularly those involving children and historical allegations." — Legal 500, 2014

-Nick’s defining strengths are forensic preparation and fearless cross-examination.
-He drafts defence statements that force disclosure capable of transforming a case, and he is at his most effective where police investigations have been one-sided, where complainants' accounts do not withstand scrutiny, and where third-party material — from social services, medical records, schools, or the Family Court — fatally undermines the prosecution.
+Nick's practice in this area is built on careful preparation and cross-examination.
+He drafts defence statements designed to force disclosure that can change the shape of a case, and his work is particularly effective where police investigations have been one-sided, where a complainant's account does not withstand scrutiny, or where third-party material — from social services, medical records, schools or the Family Court — materially undermines the prosecution.

-Nick is regularly instructed in cases of acute sensitivity — allegations spanning decades, multiple complainants, or cases with a high media profile — and is equally at home leading a complex trial as he is advising at the investigative stage before charge.
+Nick is regularly instructed in cases of acute sensitivity — allegations spanning decades, multiple complainants, or matters with a high media profile — and works as readily at trial as at the pre-charge investigative stage.

 Selected Cases